Chaowu88/etfba/README.rst

 - TVA: Thermodynamic variability analysis.
 - ETVA: Enzyme-constrained TVA.

-For further details, refer to our `documentation <https://etfba.readthedocs.io/en/latest/index.html>`__.
+For further details, please refer to our `documentation <https://etfba.readthedocs.io/en/latest/index.html>`__.
+For example of applying pH-dependent flux analysis, see the `script <https://github.com/Chaowu88/etfba/tree/main/scripts>`__.

 Installation
 ============

-ETFBA has been tested with Python versions 3.8, 3.9, 3.10 and 3.11.
+The package has been tested with Python versions 3.8, 3.9, 3.10 and 3.11.
 It can be installed using *pip* from PyPI:

 .. code-block:: python